Bayesian Quantum Amplitude Estimation: Experimental design

-\subsection{Experimental design}
+\section{Experimental design}

 As mentioned in section \ref{sec:BAE}, a Bayesian distribution can be used to choose the best measurements to be performed.
-More specifically, we can use it to evaluate the utility of any control or sequence thereof, and thus optimize it.
+More specifically, we can use it to evaluate how informative a potential experiment (or sequence thereof) is given available knowledge, and thus optimize it.
+It does so by considering the possible scenarios that could result: how likely they are, and how useful they would be.
+This ability can be used to optimize the control $m$, by choosing the one with the highest expected utility.
 In this work, we choose to minimize the expected variance.
 The target function is called a utility function.
 Other utility functions may be considered, such as the expected information gain \cite{rainforth2024}.

 Let us consider a prospective control $m$ whose benefit we want to assess.
 That is, we want to forecast how executing the associated circuit would improve our knowledge.
-We may be at a any stage of the inference process, and denote the current distribution $\mathbf{P}(\theta)$, which may consider previous data.
+We may be at any stage of the inference process, and denote the current distribution $\mathbf{P}(\theta)$, which may consider previous data.

 We begin by computing the utility conditional on each possible outcome $D$ for control $m$, by doing a hypothetical Bayesian update on the current distribution (equation \ref{eq:bayes}) and then calculating the expectation of the utility function over the resulting distribution (equation \ref{eq:expectation}).